 It should also be noted that the garlic pot plant must be placed in an area of full sunlight.
 Use nutrient-rich soil that drains well.
 Be sure to water the pot often but not too often to allow sprouting of the garlic clove.

 Garlic is a root vegetable.
 A root vegetable can be defined as a modified underground shoot.
 Since garlic is an underground bulb, it is considered a root vegetable.
 Garlic stems can also be eaten when chopped up similar to the stems of spring onions.

 Garlic is known mostly for the heads that have several individual cloves of garlic.
 Using garlic fresh is its most common use as a tastemaker.
 Garlic heads can also be dried and powdered for using them later.

 Garlic is even listed as one of the healthiest root vegetables that can be added to your diet.
 This might be why it is a staple ingredient in many cuisines.

 Garlic is best planted in mid-autumn in sunny locations.
 This is different to most vegetables which are summer plants.
 This is to allow the cloves to develop established roots.
 By the time winter arrives roots will be strong but the plant will not sprout until summer.

 In the USA, autumn is usually from September to November.
 December to February are the months that denote the winter season.
 During winter, the garlic plant is dormant and gathering nutrients for the approaching summer.

 The reason stems will not develop until summer is because during winter the ground will freeze and plants may die.
 A unique mechanism is used by the garlic which tells it when it is spring and time to sprout.

-Summer months are from June to August and is the time for the garlic cloves to grow above the soil, provided the roots have formed properly.
+The summer months are from June to August and are the time for the garlic cloves to grow above the soil, provided the roots have formed properly.